Escalante, Utah: Geography

 According to the United States Census Bureau, the city has a total area of 2.944 square miles (7.625 km^{2}), all land.

 The mountains surround Escalante, cliffs, flats, washes and sandstone canyons of the Grand Staircase–Escalante National Monument (GSENM) and the Dixie National Forest.

 The city lies within the Potato Valley as designated on the official USGS map.
 The Escalante River flows from the west, passing by the north side of the city and continuing eastward by an area named Big Flat.
 To the southeast of the city is the Canyons of the Escalante, the eastern part of GSENM, while directly south of the city is the Straight Cliffs formation which runs south-southeast to Lake Powell.
 The Kaiparowits Plateau, the middle part of GSENM, lies to the south and southwest of the city.
 To the city's west are the Dixie National Forest and the Escalante Mountains.
 To the city's north is a small part of GSENM, as well as the Box-Death Hollow Wilderness and the Aquarius Plateau, which are parts of the Dixie National Forest.

 Climate

 Escalante has a cold semi-arid (steppe) climate, type "BSk" in the Köppen climate classification system.
 Average yearly precipitation is 10.56 in with most precipitation occurring from July to October with a peak in August of 1.64 in.
 The driest month is June with an average of 0.40 in.
 Snow falls mainly from November to April, with trace amounts occurring in October.
 The average yearly snowfall total is 25.5 in.

-Daytime high to nighttime low-temperature ranges are approximately 26 °F (14 °C) in the winter months to 37 °F (20 °C) in midsummer.
-July has the warmest average high temperatures at 92.3 °F while January has the coldest average low temperatures at 18.8 °F. The highest recorded temperature from 1901 to 2021 was 106 °F on July 9, 2021, and the lowest recorded temperature was -22 °F on January 22, 1937.
+July has the warmest average high temperatures at 92.3 °F while January has the coldest average low temperatures at 18.8 °F. The highest recorded temperature was 106 °F on July 9, 2021, and the lowest recorded temperature was -22 °F on January 22, 1937.

 The current weather forecast is available in the External links section.